-The Josai district of Tsuyama City retains the townscape and atmosphere of the Edo period and is the castle town's largest concentration of temples.
-On the "Okage Meguri with a Guide" experience tour held in this area, the temple's head priest will guide you through the history and charm of the temples with entertaining stories.
-This time, I joined three people living in Japan - an American, a German, and a Finnish person - on a tour of temples and a zazen experience.
-Dates: Monday, April 1, 2024 - Monday, March 31, 2025 *Reservation required, some excluded days
+The Josai district of Tsuyama City retains the atmosphere and streetscape of the Edo period and is the castle town's largest concentration of temples.
+On the "Okage Meguri with Guides" experience tour held in this district, the head priest of the temple will guide you through the history and charm of the temples with entertaining stories.
+This time, I joined a tour of temples and Zen meditation with three people living in Japan: an American, a German, and a Finnish person.
+Event period: April 1, 2024 (Monday) to March 31, 2025 (Monday) *Reservation required, some exclusion dates apply

-The "Okagamine Tour with Guides" is a walking tour of the Josai Town Preservation District, guided by the Josai Jakuso Association.
-You can choose from the matcha course, the sutra copying/copying Buddha course, or the zazen/meditation course and experience it at the temple.
+The "Okage Meguri with Guides" is a walking tour of the Josai Townscape Preservation District, guided by the Josai Young Monks Association.
+You can choose from the following courses: Matcha Tea Course, Sutra and Buddha Copying Course, and Zazen and Meditation Course, and experience it at the temple.

 The tour starts from the Sakushu Folk Crafts Museum (Tsuyama Machi no Eki Josai)

 Our tour of Okage begins at the Sakushu Folk Crafts Museum.
-We meet the head priest who will be our guide here.
-Our group consisted of three people: an American, a German, and a Finnish man living in Japan.
+Here we meet the head priest who will be our guide.
+Our group consisted of three people: an American, a German, and a Finnish person all living in Japan.

-First, we heard an explanation about the history of the Izumo Kaido and why temples are concentrated in the Josai area.
+First, we were given an explanation about the history of the Izumo Kaido and why temples are concentrated in the Josai area.
 Apparently, temples were concentrated in the Josai area about 400 years ago to protect the castle town from enemies attacking from the west.

 Town guide by the chief priest

-We walk through the Josai district while listening to explanations about the history and architecture.
-If you walk alone you might pass by places without noticing, but with a guide you can learn and discover many things, and it becomes a fun walk.
-The gate is high so that people on horseback can pass through it.
+We walked around the Josai district listening to explanations about the history and architecture.
+If we walked alone we would have just passed by places without noticing, but with a guide we learned and discovered many things, making the walk more enjoyable.
+Apparently the gates are high so that people can pass through on horseback.

-A stone monument prohibiting the consumption of alcohol and strong-smelling vegetables.
-One of the reasons why strong-smelling vegetables were forbidden was that monks would not be able to concentrate on their training if they became virile.
+This stone monument prohibits monks from eating alcohol and strong-smelling vegetables.
+One of the reasons for prohibiting strong-smelling vegetables is that monks would not be able to concentrate on their training if they became virile.

 The bell tower is missing its bells, as they were salvaged to make up for the wartime metal shortage.

 Musha-hashi.
-A slightly elevated passageway built inside the wall for surveillance and attack of enemies.
+A slightly elevated passageway built inside the wall for surveillance and attacks against enemies.
 This passageway was at a suitable height for Japanese men to hide and move about without being seen from the wall, as the average height of adult Japanese men at the time was under 160cm.
-It seemed a little difficult for a tall Finnish man to hide and move around.
+It seemed a little difficult for a tall Finnish man like him to hide and move around.

-Hongenji Temple is the family temple of the Mori clan, the feudal lords of Tsuyama, and was built about 400 years ago in 1607 (Keicho 12).
-While I was praying, the head priest of Hongenji Temple happened to be passing by, and I was lucky enough to be able to see inside.
+Hongenji Temple is the family temple of the Tsuyama clan, lords of Mori , and was built about 400 years ago in 1607 (Keicho 12).
+While I was praying, the head priest of Hongenji Temple happened to be passing by, and I was lucky enough to be able to see inside the temple.

-Since it was after the Flower Festival held on April 8th, the Buddha's birthday, the Kanbutsu-e, the temple was decorated in a way that you can't usually see.
+As it was after the Flower Festival held on April 8th, the Buddha's birthday, Kanbutsu-e, the temple was decorated in a way that you don't normally see.
 The Flower Festival is open to the public.

 [Hongenji Temple]